termilus/termilus.com/content/posts/aws-port-forward-setup-and-config.md

 For this tutorial we will use Redshift deployed to a private subnet in AWS as our example.

-In this scenario, we are on-prem, and outbound traffic on port 5439 is blocked by the corporate firewall.
+In this scenario, we are on-prem, and outbound traffic to port 5439 is blocked by the network firewall.

-To get around this restriction, we will configure our Multi-Port Forward Server to publicly listen on port 443, and forward the incoming traffic to Redshift on port 5439.
-All incoming traffic will be IP whitelisted to only allowing traffic from our organizational IP addresses.
+To get around this restriction, we will configure our Port Forward Server to publicly listen on port 443, and forward the incoming traffic to Redshift on port 5439.
+All incoming traffic will be IP whitelisted to only allowing traffic from our local IP address.

 Let’s assume the following network architecture:

-* A VPC configured with a 192.168.0.0/16 CIDR range.
+* A VPC configured with a 172.31.0.0/16 CIDR range.
 * Two subnets configured:
-* One private, with no internet access (192.168.1.0/24)
+* One private, with no internet access (172.31.1.0/24)
-* One public, with an internet gateway configured for internet access (192.168.0.0/24)
+* One public, with an internet gateway configured for internet access (172.31.0.0/24)